-We developed the SOATCM method to categorize aerosol and clouds using SAGE III/ISS measurements.
-The primary goal behind a revised cloud filtering method SOATCM was to account for the influence of recent volcanic eruptions and PyroCb events on stratospheric aerosol loading in SAGE III/ISS measurements.
-The revised method Eventually, the SOATCM method will be used to produce a level 3 SAGE III/ISS aerosol product.
-The SOATCM works reasonably well for the periods during and following perturbed events such as volcanic/PyroCb.
-The influence of any perturbed activity in the stratosphere is estimated from the monthly time series of k_0 , which is computed using median absolute deviation statistics and is now incorporated in

-0 the algorithm so that analyses that fall in this time frame is considered as "Perturbed" due to enhancement in k_0 value when compared against the "backgroundstandard" aerosol.
-Additionally, we use temperature based tropopause to classify the aerosols that are present in the vicinity of the tropopause which is are otherwise flagged as "aerosol/cloud mixture".
+We developed a revised method to categorize aerosol and clouds using SAGE III/ISS measurements.
+The primary goal behind a revised cloud filtering method was to account for the influence of recent volcanic eruptions and PyroCb events on stratospheric aerosol loading in SAGE III/ISS measurements.
+The revised method works reasonably well for the periods during and following perturbed events such as volcanic/PyroCb.
+The influence of any perturbed activity in the stratosphere is estimated from the monthly time series of $k_0$ , which is computed using median absolute deviation statistics and is now incorporated in the algorithm so that analyses that fall in this time frame is considered as "Perturbed" due to enhancement in $k_0$ value when compared against the "background" aerosol.
+Additionally, we use temperature based tropopause to classify the aerosols that are present in the vicinity of the tropopause which is otherwise flagged as "aerosol/cloud mixture".